Guide

 VPP (the FD.io Vector Packet Processor) is a user-space software router built on DPDK.
 It takes the NICs away from the kernel, batches packets into vectors, and walks each vector through a graph of forwarding nodes with hot caches.
 On the same hardware where the kernel loses packets, VPP forwards at line rate: roughly 35 Mpps on a 4-core Xeon D-1518, with numbers like 18 Mpps per thread for MPLS and around 14 Mpps per thread for VXLAN.
 IPng Networks has run this stack in production on AS8298 for several years.

 Adding VPP to ze is not about replacing BGP.
-It is about giving ze a credible answer when someone asks "can I use this for an IXP route server, a production edge router, or a gokrazy appliance on an N100 mini-PC?"
+It gives ze a forwarding-plane answer for IXP route servers, production edge routers, and gokrazy appliances on small hardware such as an N100 mini-PC.
 The control plane stays in ze (BGP, RIB, config, CLI, web UI).
 The forwarding plane becomes VPP.
 The two talk through a small, typed interface (GoVPP over a Unix socket).

 How the two halves fit together